Performance of the quantum MaxEnt estimation in the presence of physical symmetries

-In many situations, the set of symmetry constrains, given by Eqs.~(\ref{e:ConditionsB}), significantly reduces the dimensionality of the problem.
-Those equations restrict the search of the MaxEnt state to a lower dimensional space within the set of density matrices $\mathcal{M}$.
-In the general quantum MaxEnt problem, the number of independent observables to be measured in order to obtain a reasonable MaxEnt estimation is less than or equal to the dimension of $\mathcal{M}$.
-Including the prior information about symmetries implies adding information without extra measurements, which can significantly reduces the number of required measurements to obtain the same level of accuracy in the estimation.
+In many situations, the set of symmetry constraints, given by Eqs.~(\ref{e:ConditionsB}), significantly reduces the dimensionality of the problem.
+These equations restrict the search of the MaxEnt state to a lower dimensional space within the set of density matrices $\mathcal{M}$.
+In the general quantum MaxEnt problem, the number of independent observables to be measured in order to obtain a reasonable estimation is less (or equal in the worst case) than the dimension of $\mathcal{M}$.
+Including prior information about symmetries allows to take advantage of relevant information, without the need to resort to extra measurements.
+This strategy could significantly reduce the amount of experimental resources required to obtain the same level of accuracy in the estimation.